What Is GitOps?

 • Application Repository (Git Code)

-• Includes application source code and deployment manifest files, such as Kubernetes YAML.
+• Contains application source code and manifest files for deployment, such as deployment configuration files and Kubernetes YAML.

 • Repository for infrastructure environment configuration (Git Config)

-• Includes all manifests for the deployment environment, such as monitoring, services, and MQ, and defines which versions and configurations are used.
+• Contains all manifests for deployment environments, such as monitoring, services, and message queues, including which versions are configured and how they are configured.

-GitOps has two deployment strategies: push-based pipelines and pull-based pipelines.
-The difference is how the manifests in the repository are matched with the state of the deployment environment.
-In general, pull-based deployment is considered safer from a security perspective and is preferred.
+GitOps has two types of deployment strategies: push-based pipelines and pull-based pipelines.
+The difference between these two types is how they synchronize manifests in the repository with the state of the deployment environment.

-Most CI/CD tools used recently use a push-based model.
-A push-based pipeline starts from code in the CI system and continuously pushes changes to a Kubernetes cluster through scripted paths, often using kubectl directly.
+Most CI/CD tools used today use a push-based model.
+A push-based pipeline starts from code in the CI system and continuously pushes changes to a Kubernetes cluster through a series of encoded scripts, often by directly using kubectl.

-The reason not to use deployment functions in a CI system or manual command-line deployment is that credentials may be exposed outside the cluster.
-Although CI/CD scripts and command lines can be secured, they operate outside the cluster’s trust domain.
-This is generally not a good approach, and CI systems can become an external intrusion path into production.
+The reason teams may avoid using deployment features in CI systems or performing deployment manually from the command line is that credentials may be exposed outside the cluster.
+CI/CD scripts and command lines can be protected, but they still operate outside the cluster’s trust domain.
+This is generally not a good practice, and CI systems can become known external intrusion paths into production.

 Push Pipeline

-A push-based pipeline runs a deployment pipeline when manifest files in a Git repository change.
+A push-based pipeline has a structure where the deployment pipeline is executed when a manifest file in the Git repository changes.

 Push Type